Buddhism in the West: In North America

 An important event in the history of Western Buddhism was the 1893 World Parliament of Religions in Chicago organized by John Henry Barrows and Paul Carus.
 The Japanese delegation included the priest Soyen Shaku, the layman Zenshiro Nogushi, four priests and two laymen, representing the Rinzai Zen, Jodo Shinshu, Nichiren, Tendai, and Shingon schools of Japanese Buddhism.
 The Sri Lankan Anagarika Dharmapala was also present and gave a speech promoting Buddhism.
 He spoke English with a passion which stirred the audience and drew much attention.
 He would later come back to the United States for a speaking tour across the nation at the behest of Paul Carus, professor of philosophy, and officiated the first Vesak celebration in San Francisco (1897).
 On his third visit to North America, he attended a lecture by William James, who gave up his spot to Dharmapala.
 After Dharmapala finished speaking on Buddhist psychology, James is recorded to have said "this is the psychology everybody will be studying twenty-five years from now."

 In 1897, the Japanese Zen philosopher D. T. Suzuki came to the United States to work and study with Paul Carus.
 Suzuki was the single-most important person in popularizing Zen Buddhism in the West.
 However, his philosophical thought and understanding of Buddhism were also influenced by Western esoteric traditions such as Theosophy and Swedenborgianism.
-Suzuki's writings had a strong impact on Western thinkers and intellectuals such as psychologists Erich Fromm and Karen Horney, poets like Alan Ginsberg and Jack Kerouac, as well as on other figures like Alan Watts and Edward Conze.
+Suzuki's writings had a strong impact on Western thinkers and intellectuals such as psychologists Erich Fromm and Karen Horney, poets like Allen Ginsberg and Jack Kerouac, as well as on other figures like Alan Watts and Edward Conze.
 Through his writings, Suzuki contributed to the emergence of a Zen modernism which blends Asian Buddhism with Transcendentalism and Romanticism.